koffiedrinker/writeups/trendmicro2017/for100/README.md

 ...
 ```

-I noticed that the IP addresses are probably bogus or auto-generated because it contains invalid IP addresses.
-After try-and-error, I concatenated all the queries together, since all queries are the same length except the last one which indicates that it might be the remainder of some file or text.
+I noticed that the IP addresses were probably bogus or auto-generated because the output contains invalid IP addresses.
+After try-and-error, I concatenated all the queries together, since all queries are the same length except for the last one which indicated that it might be the remainder of some file or text.

 ```
 koffiedrinker$ perl -ne 'chomp;s/^Query: (.+)$/$1/;print if ! /Answer: /} END {print "\n"' for100/parsed_output.txt